Martha Warren Beckwith: Later life

-Beckwith retired from Vassar in 1938 but continued to research and publish.
-Her last years focused on work pertaining to Hawaiian herbal remedies.
-She died on 28 January 1959 and is buried on Maui in Makawao Cemetery, which is also the final resting place of her parents, brother, sister, and childhood friend Annie Alexander.
+Beckwith retired from Vassar in 1938 and relocated to Berkeley, California.
+She continued to research and publish as an Honorary Research Associate at the Bishop Museum, moving to Hawaii after the end of World War II.
+Her last years focused on work pertaining to Hawaiian herbal remedies, as well as translating the work of Hawaiian writers such as Kepelino and Samuel Kamakau.
+At the age of 80, she published her final major work on the Kumulipo, and though she suffered a stroke in 1951, she remained an editor for the Journal of American Folklore until the mid-1950s.
+Beckwith died on January 28, 1959, in Berkeley and is buried on Maui in Makawao Cemetery, which is also the final resting place of her parents, brother, sister, and childhood friend Annie Alexander.